Qualifying Medical Conditions for Long Term Disability (LTD) Benefits

 For example, you might have a major illness like Multiple Sclerosis (MS) but not be labeled “totally disabled” right away.
 Some insurance providers, however, may cover you regardless of the degree or type of illness or injury you are suffering from.
 That is if you have a disability that prohibits you from completing all or most of the obligations of your current employment.

-However, a diagnosis alone is not sufficient to grant approval for LTD compensation.
+However, a diagnosis alone is not sufficient to approve LTD compensation.
 When filing a claim, insurance companies still require a thorough diagnostic.
 A firm diagnosis defines your treatment plan, which is also necessary for insurance companies to approve a claim.
 Thus, it is vital to remember that the specified treatment plan must be approved by your insurance carrier.
 Considering that, if they disagree with your treatment plan, they might reject your claim and cease paying you.

 NOTE: Some insurance may exclude coverage for current WSIB-covered injuries or illnesses.